d2iq-ps/dcos-migrate/metronome/README.md

 * `artifacts` - are now pulled in via `initContainers` before starting the Job's Pod.
 * `run.ucr` - we convert this in case `kind` is set to `docker`.
 Else they're ignored and you might need to set `resources.image`, `resources.imagePullPolicy`, and/or `securityContext.privileged` manually in the resulting yaml.
 You'll get an warning whenever `UCR` configuration is present.
+* `run.secrets` - you'll need to create a k8s-secret separately. there's a script for that in this repo. you'll need to specify a `--imported-k8s-secret-name` if the job you convert makes use of secrets. in case you want to reference multiple k8s-secrets, you currently need to manually correct the data in the resulting yaml. we plan on supporting that in the future though.

 ### Deploy the resulting yamls onto a Kubernetes cluster.